No, You do Not Have to Prune Your Hydrangeas

 D) You want to remove the hydrangea flowers.

 Did we miss anything?
-Please let us know in the comments section below.
+Let us know in the comments section below.

 Hillary & Mike